-Drosselmeyer looked back and forth from his writing to the crowd, bewildered that what he had written wasn't matching up with what was happening - in fact, they were in complete conflict.
+Drosselmeyer's head jerked up and down from his writing and the crowd, bewildered that what he had written wasn't matching up with what was happening.
+In fact, they were in complete conflict.
 "How is this possible?!
-My Spinning never has been contradicted before!
-Unless..."
-He looked over at the cathedral.
+My Spinning has never been contradicted before!
+Unless…" He looked over at the cathedral.
 "Not one, but two Spinners have interfered on behalf of the people?"

 Fakir and Autor in their respective locations smirked in victory.

-Drosselmeyer gnashed his teeth again.
-"What a terrible story!
+Drosselmeyer gnashed his teeth.
+"What an awful story!
 This is such a disappointment."

 Then he turned away, grumbling bitterly, and disappeared into a puff of smoke.

-The Kinkan and Ginkan townspeople alike cheered for the people who had protected their town and prevented them from destroying it.
+The Kinkan and Ginkan townspeople alike cheered for the people who had protected their town and prevented all of them from destroying it.

 "Hurrah for our heroes!"